micro-ROS/benchmarking_shadow-builder/README.md

 ```

-If some depencies were to be missing, please feel free to add them into this
+If some dependencies result to be missed, please feel free to add them into this
 document and then initiate a pull request.

 ## Compilation

 Before starting, some internal dependencies must be retrieved.
 To do so, the
-script at the root of folder should be called as follow:
+script at the root folder should be called as follow:

 ``` shell
 ./prepare_build.sh # retrieves/compiles and installs dependencies
 ```

-Once this step is done, you can delete the ext/dl subdirectory.
+Once this step is done, you can delete the `ext/dl` subdirectory.
 This will save you a lot
-of space
+of space.

-**This might take some time, go grab yourself a coffee**
+**This might take some time, so grab yourself a coffee.**

-Then once all dependencies are built, the shadow-builder is ready to be
+Then, once all dependencies are built, the _shadow-builder_ is ready to be
 compiled:

 ``` shell